blocklet/media-kit/.aigne/doc-smith/docs/getting-started.md

   </x-card>
 </x-cards>

-After completing these setup guides, you will have a fully functional file upload system.
-To explore more advanced features like plugin configuration and custom upload handling, please proceed to the [Guides](./guides.md) section.
+After completing these guides, you will have a fully functional file uploader.
+To explore more advanced features, such as customizing plugins or handling upload callbacks, proceed to the [Guides](./guides.md) section.